matthewjdoyle/Resources/README.md

   - **Hypothesis Testing**: A collection of resources for hypothesis testing, including a decision tree for selecting statistical tests, practice problems, and an interactive HTML reference.
   - **TSP (Travelling Salesman Problem)**:
     - Scripts for node and edge generation and solving TSP instances using graph theory and optimization.
-  - **Numerical Methods** — Each topic has its own interactive HTML reference (`index.html`) with MathJax formulas, code examples, and a dark/light theme toggle.
-Browse them all at the [dashboard](https://matthewjdoyle.github.io/Resources/).
+  - **Numerical Methods** — Each topic has its own interactive HTML reference with MathJax formulas, code examples, and a dark/light theme toggle.
+Includes Python scripts that generate diagnostic and artistic visualisations.
     - **Interpolation** (`interpolation.py`): Lagrange polynomial, Newton's divided differences, and cubic spline interpolation.
 Includes a striking visualisation of Runge's phenomenon — showing how high-degree polynomials on equally-spaced nodes oscillate wildly — plus an artistic dark-background comparison plot.
     - **Root Finding** (`root_finding.py`): Bisection, Newton-Raphson, and Secant methods with a convergence comparison (log error vs iteration).
 Features an artistic Newton fractal — a colour map of which root of $z^3 - 1$ each starting point in the complex plane converges to.
     - **ODE Solvers** (`ode_solvers.py`): Forward Euler, Heun's (RK2), and classic RK4, with a global error vs step-size log-log convergence plot confirming each method's theoretical order.
 Includes an artistic phase-space portrait of a damped pendulum.